cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Thus, except in cases where this method is specified by the protocol, it must not be used; doing so risks catastrophic security failures.

-The try-and-increment method is a probabilistic algorithm for hashing to curve.
 Boneh et al. {{BLS01}} describe an encoding method they call MapToGroup, which works roughly as follows: first, use the input string to initialize a pseudorandom number generator, then use the generator to produce a